ragsns/dockeronazure/exercises/ex5b/README.md

 az group create --name $UNIQUE_NAME --location eastus
 ```

-Let's start with creating a single node AKS Cluster,
+Let's start with creating a single node AKS Cluster, using a specific version of Kubernetes, in this case ```1.12.6```.

 ```
-az aks create --resource-group $UNIQUE_NAME --name $UNIQUE_NAME --node-count 1 --generate-ssh-keys
+az aks create --resource-group $UNIQUE_NAME --name $UNIQUE_NAME --node-count 1 --generate-ssh-keys --enable-addons monitoring --kubernetes-version  1.12.6

 ```

-If not done earlier, to manage the Kubernetes cluster, use `kubectl`, the Kubernetes command-line client.
+If not done earlier, install `kubectl`, the Kubernetes command-line client, to manage the Kubernetes cluster.

 If you're using Azure CloudShell, `kubectl` is already installed.
 If you want to install it locally, like on your laptop, you can use the  following command